nicolasfara/pulverization-introduction/content/home/slides.md

 - verifying **ComponentRef** and **Communicators** functional correctness
 - verifying the configuration produced by _configuration DSL,_ intercepting invalid usage
 - verifying the setup of **ComponentRef** and **Communicators** produced by _platform DSL_
-- Test the frame as a whole by verifying the device's _cycle_.
+- Test the frame as a whole by verifying the device's _cycle._

 Demos for **relevant scenarios** with physical devices: